 How Do You Supply Indoor Plants with Protein?

 Whether you are growing your plants in soil or in a hydroponic set-up, you can give them an amino acid supplement, such as TruAmino+, by mixing the granules directly into your nutrient solution.
 Be sure to follow the package instructions for exact dilution rates – overdosing with any nutrient can cause stress for the plants and derail its growth.
 And use the diluted nutrients right away, discarding any that's leftover.
 Look for a natural supplement, which stimulates beneficial microbes that help plants absorb the nutrients you provide.

 How is Your Indoor Garden Doing?

 Safer® Brand wants to hear your hydroponic gardening stories so we can better serve you.
 Visit the Safer® Brand community on Facebook and share your experiences and photos.
-You can also subscribe to the Safer® Brand E-Newsletter for exclusive online coupons and announcements.
+You can also subscribe to the Safer® Brand E-Newsletter for links to great articles like this one, links to the products you need and announcements from Safer® Brand.
 Got some questions about the Safer® Brand line of hydroponic fertilizers?
 Reach out to the dedicated consumer care team at 1(855)7-ORGANIC.